Digital Spy: (1999)

-It was important for the new site to be easily accessible, so a .COM address was preferable but the diginews.com address was already taken.
-After many many emails back and forth, the name 'Digital Spy' was chosen.

 Digital Spy (2000–2011)

 The Digital Spy forums first went live on 1 March 2000, built on the UBB forum platform.
-The newly named 'Digital Spy' news portal went live on 19 May 2001, running on a custom-built content management system called RAMS (Remote Article Management System).
+The newly named Digital Spy news portal went live on 19 May 2001, running on a custom-built content management system called RAMS (Remote Article Management System).

 Digital Spy Limited was incorporated in late 2001 by Alan Jay, Neil Wilkes and Mark Hughes, with Iain Chapman, Jose Cardoso and James Welsh joining later as shareholders.

 On 9 April 2008, it was announced that the website had been purchased by magazine publisher Hachette Filipacchi UK, a subsidiary of the Lagardère Group for a "significant" sum.

 In March 2011, former NME.com and FHM.com editor David Moynihan replaced Neil Wilkes as Editor.

 Digital Spy at Hearst (2011–present)

 On 1 August 2011, ownership of Hachette UK was sold to Hearst Magazines UK, with the Digital Spy editorial team and operations unaffected.

 On 2 May 2013, Digital Spy won the Media Editorial Team of the Year 2013 at the British Media Awards.
 On 3 July 2014, Digital Spy won Consumer Website of the Year 2014 at the AOP Digital Publishing Awards.

 In October 2015, Digital Spy moved its content management system from RAMS to Hearst's newly developed Media OS.

 In November 2015, former Heat editor Julian Linley was appointed Editor in Chief.
 In November 2016, former T3 and Gizmodo UK editor Matt Hill was appointed Editor.

 In January 2017, Digital Spy was made an official partner of the National Television Awards, held at The O2 Arena and broadcast live on ITV.

 In October 2017, Digital Spy won PPA Digital Content Team of the Year, and was shortlisted for Website of the Year and Content Team Leader of the Year.
 In December 2017, almost one million people voted in the DS Reader Awards.
 In March 2018, Digital Spy was shortlisted for International Website of the Year at the Hearst Editorial Excellence Awards.

 In October 2018, Digital Spy won PPA Digital Content Team of the Year for the second year in a row.